ncatlab/nlab-content/pages/5/5/0/2/2055/content.md

 ### Forums

 * [Math Overflow](http://mathoverflow.net/) has become a universal clearinghouse for questions and answers "of interest to mathematicians", modeled on [stackoverflow](http://stackoverflow.com/) and [daughters](http://stackexchange.com) of &lt;http://area51.stackexchange.com>, including [math.stackexchange](http://math.stackexchange.com) dedicated to lower level math questions ("MathUnderflow"), [tex.stackexchange](http://tex.stackexchange.com) about TeX and LaTeX.
-Similar [physicsoverflow.com](http://physicsoverflow.com) is not very active yet.
+The similar [physicsoverflow.com](http://physicsoverflow.com) is deprecated; use [physics.stackexchange](http://physics.stackexchange.com) instead.

 * [n-Forum](http://www.math.ntnu.no/~stacey/Mathforge/nForum) For discussions about material (both maths and metas) here on the nLab.